odan/odan.github.io/_posts/2021-01-22-slim4-framework-vs-micro-framework.md

 They also provide tons of tutorials, videos, online courses and certificates.

 Especially beginners struggle to understand Slim and think it's "simple" and so it must easy for them.
-This is not true.
-Slim is simple but not easy.
+This is not true. **Slim is simple but not easy.**
 Slim cannot be learned in an "afternoon".
 Also PHP and development in general cannot be learned in an afternoon.
-This leads to a strange situation, because in my personal experience, most support requests don't concern Slim itself, but much more on the **basics** like PHP classes, Autoloading (PSR-4) and Apache mod_rewrite issues.
+This leads to a strange situation, because most support requests don't concern Slim itself.
-This fact essentially motivated me to get this fairy tale out of the world.
+In the last few years, most of these support issues are about teaching people how to configure their webserver, especially Apache with `mod_rewrite`.
+The second most common questions are about basic PHP knowledge such as classes, namespaces, and autoloading (PSR-4).
 What I try to say is: Slim is not for beginners.

 ## Bundles, Packages and Plugins